rajpurkarlab/CXR-ReDonE/README.md

 <br>

-To skip these steps and instead obtain the final data, navigate to the `MIMIC-PRO` directory and follow the steps there.
+To skip these steps and instead obtain the final data, navigate to the `CXR-PRO` directory and follow the steps there.

 ## Training